CR-53/Password-Generator/README.md

 ## Solution

 I approached this task by first breaking it down into small sections and pseudo-coding it, so I could get a better understanding of what needed to be done for each section.
-I then started to put together the code one function at a time, using "console.log()" to check if it they were working as intended.
+I then started to put together the code one function at a time, using "console.log()" to check if each function was working as intended.
 As I am new to JavaScript and programming in general, a lot of my time was spent googling for possible solutions and proper syntax to use for my code.

 ## Debugging